 In addition to my work experience and formal education, I have spent the last 13 years as a trained inspector for both the ASCLD/LAB Legacy and ASCLD/LAB International Programs.
 ASCLD/LAB is the laboratory accreditation board for the American Society of Crime Laboratory Directors and is solely responsible for overseeing the voluntary accreditation process for crime laboratories.

-It is my honor to serve as an Assistant Director for the Colorado Bureau of Investigation (CBI) where I am responsible for the overall administration of the Investigative Division.
+It is my honor to serve as a Deputy Director for the Colorado Bureau of Investigation (CBI) where I am responsible for the overall administration of the Investigative Division.
 This includes the agents-in-charge, intelligence analysts and support staff for all of CBI.

 I have a Master’s Degree in Criminal Justice Administration.
 I am also a graduate for the FBI’s National Academy and the Police Executive Research Forum’s Senior Management Institute for Police.
 I have been awarded the Police Officer of the Year for my leadership in (with) the 18th Judicial District’s Critical Incident Team.
 I also am the recipient of CBI’s Award of Excellence for the 2006 Platte Canyon High School tragedy.